ShaoPengyang/ISG-CD/README.md

 Second, we observe that the removal of W_1 and W_0 results in different trends on different datasets.
 On the ASSIST dataset, removing these transformation matrices leads to a small decrease in accuracy performance, while on the Junyi dataset, it results in performance improvement.
 All these changes were relatively small.

-Overall, since the effects of removal are small and these transformation matrices are not related to the main focus of the paper, we do not discuss it in our submission.
+Overall, since the effects of removal are small and these transformation matrices are not related to the main focus of the paper, we do not compare or discuss it in our submission.
+Due to reviewers' requests, we are willing to provide experimental results in above two tables.

 ## (4) Discussions about baselines